Cullers History, Family Crest & Coats of Arms

 Early Notables of the Cullers family (pre 1700)

-More information is included under the topic Early Cullers Notables in all our PDF Extended History products and printed products wherever possible.
+Another 148 words (11 lines of text) are included under the topic Early Cullers Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cullers family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Mary Collard who settled in Barbados in 1686; Stephen Collard settled in Maryland in 1737; Thomas Collard settled in Charles Town [Charleston], South Carolina in 1822.

 Contemporary Notables of the name Cullers (post 1700) +

 - Charles Horace Cullers (1885-1965), American Democrat politician, Physician; Chair of Grundy County Democratic Party, 1939-49; Delegate to Democratic National Convention from Missouri, 1940 (alternate), 1944

 - Art Cullers, American Democrat politician, Delegate to Democratic National Convention from Michigan, 1972

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)